-Emris Services are trained in various methods of rodent control and we have developed a range of techniques and approaches to deal with a rat infestation for the domestic and commercial customer.
+Emris Services are trained in various methods of rodent control.
+We have developed a range of techniques and approaches to deal with rat infestation for domestic and commercial customers.

-Rats can carry many nasty diseases, which can spread to humans, normally through rats’ urine or body coming into contact with food preparation areas.
+Rats can carry many nasty diseases, which can spread to humans, through urine or contact with food preparation areas.

 - Leptospirosis (often referred to as Weil’s disease)